Taylor-McNeil/SHA128-Crack/README.md

 <h4> Notes </h3>

 _This code is far longer than it should be.
 I did not refactor the code.
 Methods should be created to keep from having repeated code.
-As of 2/24/2019 there is not any handling for for if the user inputs the incorrect arguments._
+As of 2/24/2019 there is not any handling for if the user inputs the incorrect arguments._